caseyscarborough/fae/README.md

 An example data file and direct API usage can be seen in the [examples directory](https://github.com/caseyscarborough/fae/tree/master/examples).

+The examples in the data file are taken from the Chapter 2 exercises in [Introduction to Languages and the Theory of Computation](http://www.amazon.com/Introduction-Languages-Theory-Computation-Martin/dp/0073191469).

 ## Contributing

 1. Fork it ( https://github.com/caseyscarborough/fae/fork )